ibm-cloud-docs/cloud-object-storage/api-reference/about-compatibility-api.md

 This reference documentation is being continously improved.
 If you have technical questions about using the API in your application, please post them on StackOverflow using both `ibm-bluemix` and `object-storage` tags and we will do our best to answer, and then improve this documentation thanks to your feedback.

+There isn't a focused command line utility for managing data stored in COS.
+As IAM tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
+More information can be found in [the `curl` reference](docs/services/cloud-object-storage/cli/curl.html).

 The following tables describe the complete set of operations when using the COS API to access IBM Cloud Object Storage.
 For details on using the operations, including examples, see [the API reference page for buckets](docs/services/cloud-object-storage/api-reference-buckets.html) or [objects](docs/services/cloud-object-storage/api-reference-objects.html).